Fast quantum circuit cutting with randomized measurements: Fast circuit cutting with randomized measurements

 The second measure-and-prepare channel we consider is the completely depolarizing channel $\Psi_1:\mathsf{L}(\mathbb{C}^d)\to\mathsf{L}(\mathbb{C}^d)$ defined as

 for every $X\in \mathsf{L}(\mathbb{C}^d)$.
-The following lemma implies that measure-and-prepare channels of the above form can be used to develop an improved approach to circuit cutting. \begin{lemma} Let $d$ be a positive integer and $\Psi_0$, $\Psi_1$ be the channels defined in Eqs.~\eqref{eq:psi_0_defn} and~\eqref{eq:psi_1_defn}, respectively, acting on $d$-dimensional states.
+The following lemma implies that measure-and-prepare channels of the above form can be used to develop an improved approach to circuit cutting.
+The claim follows straightforwardly by evaluating the action of the channel $\Psi_0$, as done previously in~\cite{Guta2020faststatetomography, Huang2020predicting, elben2022randomizedtoolbox}, for example.
+A proof is provided in Appendix~\ref{sec:proof_of_main_result} for completeness. \begin{lemma} Let $d$ be a positive integer and $\Psi_0$, $\Psi_1$ be the channels defined in Eqs.~\eqref{eq:psi_0_defn} and~\eqref{eq:psi_1_defn}, respectively, acting on $d$-dimensional states.
 Define the Bernoulli random variable $z\in \{0,1\}$ to be equal to $1$ with probability $d/(2d+1)$.
 It holds that

 \end{lemma}

 Eq.~\eqref{eq:channel_expec_expression} suggests a sampling-based approach to wire cutting by randomly inserting channels on the wires to be ``cut".
 This idea is depicted in Fig.~\ref{fig:flowchart}, and is realized by the procedure described in Algorithm~\ref{alg:alg_1} in Appendix~\ref{sec:pseudocode}.
 The following theorem then bounds the overhead incurred from using this method to perform wire-cutting on a natural example of a clustered circuit.
 Once again, we ignore the classical time to compute the post-processing function $f$ in the statement of this theorem. \begin{theorem}[Bipartitioning circuits] Let $C$ be a size-$m$ quantum circuit acting on $n$ qubits which is a composition of circuits $C_A,C_B$ acting non-trivially on sets of qubits $A,B\subseteq [n]$, respectively.
 If $|A\cap B|\leq k$, then quantum computation using $C$ can be simulated to within accuracy $\veps$ in time $O(4^k (m+k^2)/\veps^2)$ by a quantum circuit acting on at most $\max\{|A|, |B|\}$ qubits using the procedure described in Algorithm~\ref{alg:alg_1}. \end{theorem}